 The garry oak is a slow growing tree.
 The leaves of the oak turn dull yellow or brown in fall and produce small acorns.

 Birds, small mammals and insects use the garry oak as their home.

-The garry oak was once used for its wood to make fires, digging sticks and combs.
-Its acorns could be roasted or steamed for food.
+The garry oak is used for its wood to make fires, digging sticks and combs.
+Its acorns can be roasted or steamed for food.